MicrosoftLearning/mslearn-aml-cli/Instructions/Labs/02-run-python-job.md

 Before you continue, complete the [Create an Azure Machine Learning Workspace and assets with the CLI (v2)](01-create-workspace.md) lab to set up your cloud shell environment and your Azure Machine Learning environment.

 1. Open the Cloud Shell by navigating to [http://shell.azure.com](https://shell.azure.com/?azure-portal=true) and signing in with your Microsoft account.
-Alternately, you can access
 1. The repo [https://github.com/MicrosoftLearning/mslearn-aml-cli](https://github.com/MicrosoftLearning/mslearn-aml-cli) should be cloned.
 You can explore the repo and its contents by using the `code .` command in the Cloud Shell.
 1. If your compute instance is stopped.
 Start the instance again by using the following command.
 Change <your-compute-instance-name> to your compute instance name before running the code: